liamzdenek/ferment-ai/memory-bank/progress.md

 ## Next Milestones

-1. **Implement New Journal Class** (Target: Week 1)
+1. **Implement Real Agent Execution** (Target: Week 1)
-   - Create Journal class with ECS support
-   - Implement entity, component, system, and process management
+   - Connect the agent system to actual LLM API calls
-   - Implement event handling
+   - Implement proper handling of agent responses
-   - Implement serialization/deserialization
+   - Add support for streaming responses from agents

-2. **Create Module System** (Target: Week 1)
+2. **Enhance Tool System** (Target: Week 1)
-   - Create Module interface
-   - Implement initializeJournal function
+   - Implement actual tool execution logic
-   - Create CoreConstructsModule
+   - Add support for tool parameters validation
+   - Create a mechanism for tools to return results to agents

-3. **Update HttpApplication** (Target: Week 2)
+3. **Add Support for More Component Types** (Target: Week 2)
-   - Update HttpApplication to use new Journal
-   - Implement execute endpoint with async iterable
-   - Update state endpoint for full serialization
+   - Create MemoryComponent for agent memory
+   - Implement ContextComponent for managing context windows
+   - Develop CapabilityComponent for defining what an entity can do

-4. **Implement Core Components and Systems** (Target: Week 2)
+4. **Implement System for Managing Entity Relationships** (Target: Week 2)
-   - Create components for each construct type
+   - Create a relationship registry in the Journal
-   - Create systems for each operation
+   - Add methods for querying related entities
-   - Implement process lifecycle management
+   - Implement visualization tools for entity relationships

-5. **Update Demo Application** (Target: Week 3)
+5. **Add Serialization Optimizations** (Target: Week 3)
-   - Update demo to use new ECS architecture
-   - Create examples of different entity/component configurations
-   - Demonstrate process creation and execution
+   - Implement actual compression for large journals
+   - Add support for partial serialization (only changed components)
+   - Create a more efficient binary format for serialization

+6. **Improve Error Handling and Recovery** (Target: Week 3)
+   - Add more robust error handling in systems and processes
+   - Implement recovery mechanisms for failed processes
+   - Create a transaction-like system for atomic operations

-6. **Create Documentation and Tests** (Target: Week 4)
+7. **Add Monitoring and Debugging Tools** (Target: Week 4)
-   - Document ECS architecture
+   - Implement a visualization tool for the journal state
+   - Add metrics collection for performance analysis
+   - Create a debugging interface for inspecting entities and components

+8. **Extend Module System** (Target: Week 4)
+   - Add support for module dependencies and loading order
+   - Implement a plugin system for third-party modules
-   - Create API references
+   - Create a registry for discovering available modules
-   - Write unit and integration tests
-   - Develop tutorials

 ## Demo Applications